PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 1. To reduce confusion and improve debugging success for new and occasional users, error messages should call WriteErrorLine to produce a simplified message for interactive CLI users.

+- The error message will contain a prefix as described:

+    + If the error is an Exception, it prefixes with Exception:.
+    + If the error has InvocationInfo.MyCommand, it prefixes the command.
+    + If the error has InvocationName, CategoryInfo.Category, or CategoryInfo.Reason,
+the message will prefix these.
+    + Only if none of those exist does it actually use Error:.

 - Simplified error message syntax from 'Message'.
 (See graphic below)

 ```powershell